 The world of sales is ever-changing.
 It wasn’t long ago that cold-calls were king and email lists ruled the waves online.
-With the wheels of evolution constantly revolving, the need for B2B and even B2C sales people to seek advantage wherever they can is ever prominent.
+With the wheels of evolution constantly revolving, the need for B2B and even B2C salespeople to seek advantage wherever they can is ever prominent.

 In case you’re unsure of what it is, employee advocacy is about sharing company content and better engaging with your brand to improve your chance of converting leads into customers.
 How?
-Well the idea is that a lot of salespeople don’t fully utilise their own social channels, despite a huge proportion of the buyer journey being spent on online research.
+Well, the idea is that a lot of salespeople don’t fully utilize their own social channels, despite a huge proportion of the buyer journey being spent on online research.
 This is especially troubling for B2B salespeople because the chances are that the buyer is also researching you personally, so what they see on your public social channels is pretty important!

 If they visit your LinkedIn page for example and they see that you are passionate about your brand and an expert in your field, they’re more likely to find value in forming a relationship with you that could eventually turn into a sale.
 It works the other way too but we’ll get into that in more detail shortly.